jeff-daniels/Real-Time-Bluetooth-Networks-Shape-The-World/Lab 4 Priority Scheduler/readme.md

     Add edge triggered interrupts to signal semaphores Signal semaphores from periodic interrupts
     Run event tasks using the regular scheduler

-Lab 4
-0:00 / 0:00

-Press UP to enter the speed menu then use the UP and DOWN arrow keys to navigate the different speeds, then press ENTER to change to the selected speed.

-Click on this button to mute or unmute this video or press UP or DOWN buttons to increase or decrease volume level.
-Maximum Volume.
-Downloads and transcripts
-Video
-Download video file
-Transcripts

-    Download SubRip (.srt) file
-    Download Text (.txt) file

 Lab 4 is an incremental improvement over Lab 3.
 In particular, you will add priority to the TCB.
 If all threads have equal priority, then the system runs as round robin.
 There will be two types of interrupts: periodic and edge-triggered.
 On the occurrence of the interrupt, the OS will simply signal one or more semaphores, and then run the scheduler.
 All threads, including event threads and main threads, are run by the scheduler.
 Event threads will be assigned high priority to assure low jitter and low latency.